pitt500/SwiftAndTipsMacros/README.md

 > If you want more information about `@_exported`, watch this [video](https://youtu.be/xU6btygja5Y).

 ## Future Work
+* Create documentation to all functions, structs and enums needed and export it usind DocC.

 ### @SampleBuilder
 * Adding support to CGPoint and more types in random generator mode.